01 of 18

 Benjamin Moore describes these colors as having a feeling of "serenity and tranquility" (their term: Spa Retreat).
 If your taste runs toward warm accents, this cool paint scheme provides the ideal background.

 Note that these fall in the neutral color category.
 Some clever person needs to invent a new name for neutrals because this is misleading.
-From from being wishy-washy and character-less, neutrals either fall into warm or cool categories.
+Far from being wishy-washy and character-less, neutrals either fall into warm or cool categories.
 From there, each category gets broken up even further.

 In this pictured room, you are looking at cool neutrals with a slightly bluish tint.